rladiestunis/Upcoming-Past-events/README.md

 We are pleased to invite you to our next meetup : Using R and a Raspberry Pi to automate social media data collection.

 Often when collecting data, we want to do so on a recurring basis.
 But how?
-Especially when starting out with (R) programming, this can be a complex challenge as sentences like "just set up a EC2 instance" are thrown at you without much context.
-In my talk, I will take you along my personal learning journey over the course of the past 3.5 years and three solution approaches: from a hacky R script on a Raspberry Pi (a mini computer) to a Python-solution in "the cloud" back to an improved R/Raspberry Pi version.
-In the process, I'll cycle back to fundamental tools/concepts like CRON that are central to automation.
+Especially when starting out with R programming, this can be a complex challenge as sentences like "just set up a EC2 instance" are thrown at you without much context.
+During this workshop, three solution approaches will be shown: from a hacky R script on a Raspberry Pi (a mini computer) to a Python-solution in "the cloud" back to an improved R/Raspberry Pi version.

 ▶️ Invited trainer : Friedrike Preu

-▶️ About Friedrike Preu is a data4gooder, data scientist and IT person.
-Right now, she is working full-time for Data4Good network CorrelAid for which she has been volunteering since its beginnings in 2015.
+▶️ About Friedrike Preu:  Frie is a data4gooder, data scientist and IT person.
+Actually, she is working full-time for Data4Good network CorrelAid for which she has been volunteering since its beginnings in 2015.
 There, she is responsible for the coordination of the skilled-volunteering data science projects which are at the core of CorrelAid’s work.
 In addition, she organizes educational events and workshops.
 Frie has a background in social science but transitioned to data science after her Bachelor’s degree and worked in IT consulting for two years.
 She loves to juggle and visualize data in R and likes to automate all kinds of things using her other programming skills.